-4 Ways Facility Managers Can Help the Environment by Restoring and Not Replacing Floors
+4 Ways Facility Managers Can Help the Environment with Floor Renovation and Not Replacing Floors

 With a shift towards more environmentally friendly ways of doing business, the buildings we operate from shouldn’t be overlooked.
-There are many ways to maintain and improve the condition of the facilities you are managing without causing harm to the environment.
+There are many ways to maintain and improve the condition of the facilities you are managing without causing harm to the environment, like floor renovation vs. replacement.
 As the circular economy* concept continues to grow and reach new heights, there’s no shortage of ideas to help you do your part.
 However, if you’re still unsure about how to get started, try looking down.

 The floors in commercial buildings endure a significant amount of wear and tear.
 Your janitorial team does its best to clean daily – they have thousands of square feet to cover and limited time to accomplish all their tasks.
 They do a great job of overall basic cleaning, but without occasional deep cleaning, flooring will inevitably start to show its age, and the damage may look irreversible.